 Whaaat?!
 Yup, you read right.
-Children are not required to sit in car seats.
-It’s a pretty normal sight to be driving around and see parents carrying their babies in their hands while driving or seeing the older kids jumping around all over the cars.
-The first time i saw this i couldn’t believe my eyes but now it’s one of those things that has become a “norm”, even though i do not agree with it.
+Children are not required to sit in car seats, babies of course do.
+It’s a pretty normal sight to be driving around and see babies in the passenger seat or older kids jumping around all over the cars.
+The first time I saw this I couldn’t believe my eyes but now it’s one of those things that has become a “norm”, even though I do not agree with it.

 After the light turns red you have about 5 seconds to run the light and yes, this is allowed.
 When we took our “Newcomers Brief” only a few days after getting here we were told during the driving part of the class that this was a “cultural norm”, that everybody does it and it’s perfectly ok.
 Consider me shocked, but what can i say.. it’s awesome!

 The only highway in Okinawa is called the Expressway, it’s a toll road and with 10 exits it almost crosses the entire island.
 From one exit to the next is 100 yen, meaning from end to end it’s 1,000 yen (or $10).
 This highway has the highest speed limit in Okinawa, at 80km (50-55mph).
 It’s a blessing when you’re late but if you take it everyday it can definitely add up.